ashish-pondit/booking_schedule/readme.md

 # Django-Scheduler

-If you are not familiar with timezone the please go to [this](#time-zone-in-django) section.
+If you are not familiar with timezone then please go to [this](#time-zone-in-django) section.

 ## Models